aym-n/entropy/README.md

-# entropy 🌀: AI-Powered File Sorter
+# entropy 🌀: ai powered file organiztion

 **Entropy** is a automated file organizer written in **Go**.
 It watches a designated folder (the "entropy" folder) and automatically moves new files into relevant subdirectories based on either **user-defined regular expressions** or intelligent **suggestions from the Google Gemini AI**.
 It is designed to reduce file clutter with minimal configuration.
 -----